plin2204/Movies-ETL/README.md

 Perform ETL steps on the Wikipedia and Kaggle data with a Python script by the following goal:

 ---
-The code is in challenge.py and movies_ETL.ipynb
+The codes are in challenge.py and movies_ETL.ipynb